-Recommendation: Management should perform a detailed review of all financial statements and fund trial balances throughout the year to ensure that all significant transactions have been appropriately reported.
+Cause: Given the daily responsibilities of management, the resources of time and fund trial balances throughout the year to ensure that all significant transactions have been appropriately reported.
 In addition, management and those charged with governance should annually make the decision to accept the degree of risk associated with this condition because of costs or other considerations.